hubiquitus-old/hubiquitus/docs/actors/hGateway.md

 ## About the hGateway actor

 The hGateway actor is our connector actor.
-His purpose is to be an connexion way for all client using an hAPI (so connecting to the hEngine with socket-IO)
+His purpose is to be a connexion way for all clients using an hAPI (so connected to the hEngine with socket-IO)

 > Note that an hGateway actor must have an hAuth actor as child

 ## Topology

-The hGateway actor, like all actor, extend our hActor class so he has the same topology's attributes.
+The hGateway actor, like all actors, extends our hActor class so he has the same topology's attributes.
 But he always has specifics properties :
 <table>
     <thead>